 Why did an abscess develop in my mouth?

 You might be wondering why I let it get to the point of developing an abscess before I did anything about it.
 You see, I had no health insurance.
 I had also just spent 6 months straight in the hospital and had undergone 2 major emergency surgeries and therefore incurred a lot of medical debt.

 I was also young, in college, and not financially capable of taking care of it.
-So that’s why.
-I was devastated about my teeth and felt hopeless knowing that dental care is so expensive and there was nothing I could do to help myself at the time but live with the wide-open space in my mouth where two teeth should be.
+So that's why.
+I was devastated about my teeth and felt hopeless knowing that dental care is so expensive and there was nothing I could do to help myself at the time but live with the wide-open space in my mouth where 2 teeth should be.

 If you know me from my website, Inflamed & Untamed or my YouTube channel, you may think that I am a confident person and able to talk about things most people are too uncomfortable to talk about.
-I’ve talked about having accidents, sex with a j-pouch or an ostomy, and other “embarrassing” things about living with Crohn’s or colitis.
-I’ve done it easily and with confidence.
+I've talked about having accidents, having sex with a j-pouch or an ostomy, and other “embarrassing” things about living with Crohn's or ulcerative colitis.
+I've done it easily and with confidence.
 It takes a lot to embarrass me!